-This is the final Workgroup Report, which includes the deliberations of the Workgroup, responses from the Workgroup Consultation and the final conclusions of the Workgroup.
-An electronic version of this document and all other CMP266 related documentation can be found on the National Grid website via the following link:
+This document is the Code Administrator Consultation for CMP266 which includes the deliberations of the Workgroup, responses to the Workgroup Consultation and the conclusions of the Workgroup.
+The Code Administrator is seeking views from Industry parties on the Conclusions of the Workgroup.
+An electronic version of this document and all other CMP266 related documentation can be found on the National Grid website via the following link: http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP266/ nalgrid.com

-http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP266/